gesel-inc/gesel-spec/README.md

 `set2gene.tsv` is a tab-separated file where each line corresponds to a gene set in `sets.tsv(.gz)`.
 Each line contains the delta-encoded gene indices for the corresponding set.
+Gene indices for each set should be unique.

 `set2gene.tsv.ranges.gz` is a Gzip-compressed file where each line corresponds to a set in `set2gene.tsv`.
 Each line contains an integer specifying the number of bytes taken up by the corresponding line in `set2gene.tsv` (excluding the newline).

 `gene2set.tsv` is a tab-separated file where each line corresponds to a gene in any of the gene mapping files (e.g., `symbol.tsv.gz`, `ensembl.tsv.gz`).
 Each line contains the delta-encoded set indices for all sets that contain the corresponding gene.
+Set indices for each gene should be unique.

 `gene2set.tsv.ranges.gz` is a Gzip-compressed file where each line corresponds to a set in `gene2set.tsv`.
 Each line contains an integer specifying the number of bytes taken up by the corresponding line in `gene2set.tsv` (excluding the newline).